Ifkarsyah/ifkarsyah-me/content/authors/ifkarsyah/_index.md

 ---

 Ferdian Ifkarsyah is a informatics student at Institut Teknologi Bandung.
 His main interests include data engineering, distributed system, and back-end development.
-He loves automates his personal life ranging from deadline management to monthly budgeting.
+He loves automates his personal life ranging from managing deadlines to monthly budgeting.

 In his freetime, he loves travelling without a specific destination.
 He want to go to each 7 continents in the world.